Adriana Sachs

-Adriana María Sachs (born 25 December 1993) is an Argentine footballer who plays as a centre back for Brazilian club Santos and the Argentina women's national team.
+Adriana María Sachs (born 25 December 1993) is an Argentine professional footballer who plays as a centre-back for Racing Club and the Argentina women's national team.

 Club career

 After playing for Huracán and UAI Urquiza in her home country, Sachs moved to Spanish Segunda División Pro side UD Collerense in July 2020.
 After playing in just two matches, she returned to Argentina in the following year, with Boca Juniors.

-On 15 January 2023, after being a regular starter in Boca's 2022 Copa Liberadores Femenina runner-up campaign, Sachs was announced at Brazilian club Santos.
+On 15 January 2023, after being a regular starter in Boca's 2022 Copa Libertadores Femenina runner-up campaign, Sachs was announced at Brazilian club Santos.
+On 21 July 2023, she and her compatriot Eliana Stábile were released by the club.
+Sachs came back to Argentina and on 13 August 2023 signed with Racing Club.

 International career

 Sachs represented Argentina at the 2012 FIFA U-20 Women's World Cup.
 She made her senior debut on 16 March 2014.
 That day, Argentina won the gold medal at the South American Games.
 She later played for the country at two Copa América Femenina editions (2014 and 2018) and the Pan American Games in 2015 and 2019.